 Unplug the USB485 adapter.

-Once you have downloaded it and saved it to your desktop, double click the file which will run the driver installer (make sure that the USB adapter is unplugged).
+Once you have downloaded then unzip it and run the .exe which will run the driver installer (make sure that the USB adapter is unplugged).

 After the installer has completed:

 - In the “Setup Comm Port” section (Top left of screen) click on the “Manual Select” dropdown.

 - Make note of which comm ports are present.

 - Plug in the USB adapter (wait 15 seconds for it to be recognized)

 - Run the Hardware Utility Program.
 Check the Manual Select dropdown and a new com port should now be present.
 Select that new comm port as your show port.

 If still unsuccessful: